dotnet/docs/docs/standard/glossary.md

 ## workload

 A type of app someone is building.
 More generic than [app model](#app-model).
 Examples are Mobile, Desktop, IoT, Web, and Games.
+The following example sentence is referring to workloads, not app models:

+> With .NET, you can use multiple languages, editors, and libraries to build for web, mobile, desktop, gaming, and IoT.

 ## See also